theallseeingeye/rapid-task-old/docs/installation.md

 ------------------
 **If using Pycharm:**
 1. Open Pycharm.
+1. Setup Git on Pycharm
+    1. File>Settings>Version Control>Git
+    1. Select: Path to Git Executable and point it to your location of git.exe installed.
+(Default: *c:/Program Files/Git/cmd/git.exe*)
+    1. Click test to see if it works
-1. Setup your github on Pycharm
+1. Setup your GitHub on Pycharm
     1. File>Settings>Version Control>GitHub
     1. Enter the following:
         1. Host: github.com